ptlc8/apache-docker-proxy/README.md

 This is a apache2 config generator for docker containers.

-Environment variable `TOPDOMAIN` must be set.
-For example, you can use `TOPDOMAIN=example.com`.
-By default, it will use `localhost` as top domain.

 It's based on container labels :

 | Label                | Description                            | Default value | Example                       |